Here are the Best Places to Visit in Australia – As Told By Fellow Bloggers!

 Imagine a desert where thousands of huge limestone pillars mysteriously rise from the yellow sands.
 Mother Nature had a blast there over the past half million years producing a wide variety of limestone formations visible today.

 The Pinnacles of Nambung National Park, located near the town of Cervantes, is the gem of the Coral Coast region.
 Getting there by car is the only viable option.
+You could also hop on a guided day tour to make it easy.
 Since there is no shade, I would recommend going there in spring, September in Australian terms, for the most enjoyable experience.

 Recommended by Sally from Our3kidsvtheworld